-NOTE: The EVHM degree program was phased out beginning Fall 2013 and the major is no longer accepting new students.
+NOTE: The EVHM major was phased out beginning Fall 2013 and is no longer accepting new students.
 Prospective majors should contact Megan Conley about similar major options or about the EVHM minor, which will continue to be available.

 The EVHM degree has three distinct tracks.
 Click on each for more information.

 The Course Work

 The Environment and the Humanities degree takes a three-part approach to the study of the natural world: the "foundation" intellectual disciplines, creative arts, and EVHM courses in which these are combined in a truly interdisciplinary manner.

 EVHM focuses on the following major fields of study:

 Philosophy (9 hours)